aio-libs/sockjs/docs/overview.rst

 Limitations
 -----------

-Pyramid sockjs does not support multple websocket wession with same session id.
+pyramid_sockjs does not support multple websocket session with same session id.

 Requirements